Kozak15/CB_Paul_2027_Computing/README.md

 # CB_Paul_2027_Computing
-Computing questions submitted as part of ACJC's CB Paul competition
+Computing questions submitted as part of ACJC's CB Paul competition.
+The questions are created by students, and formalised after review.